 As we enter 2016, the U.S. equity market (as measured by the Russell 3000® Index) is coming off a strong 5-year run.
-Returns haven’t been 1990s tech bubble level, but the gap between U.S. equities and non-U.S. stocks (represented by the MSCI EAFE Index) and bonds (represented by the Barclays U.S. Aggregate Bond Index) are among the widest we’ve seen in 40 years.
+Returns haven’t been 1990s tech bubble level, but the gap between U.S. equities and non-U.S. stocks (represented by the MSCI EAFE Index) and bonds (represented by the Bloomberg U.S. Aggregate Bond Index) are among the widest we’ve seen in 40 years.
 The late-‘90s tech bubble environment was the only other period that has reflected similar U.S. stock dominance.

 Experiences like these often create the temptation for investors to abandon portfolio diversification and chase the “winning” asset class.
 This temptation becomes particularly difficult for U.S. investors when the U.S. equity market leads others, and results in two powerful forces possibly affecting investors’ behavior:

 - Recency bias: The human inclination to use a recent experience as the baseline for future expectations.